BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

-It’s best to go during the daytime of course so that you can see it all, but I highly recommend early morning, as watching the sun rise above the canyon is absolutely spectacular.
-The canyon is huge, and while we did one hike down into it, there are many different options, so if you’re lucky, you’ll rarely see another person, or can take a quick break so as to separate yourself from the rest.
+It’s best to go during the daytime, of course, so that you can see it all, but I highly recommend early morning, as watching the sunrise above the canyon is spectacular.
+The canyon is huge, and while we did one hike down into it, there are many different options, so if you’re lucky, you’ll rarely see another person or can take a quick break to separate yourself from the rest.

-I always prefer hikes that are along (or just with my group) so it’s wonderful that this is so much less crowded than the Grand Canyon.
-Bryce Canyon is an absolutely essential place to go to if you find yourself in Utah – believe me, you’ll be sorry if you don’t!
+I always prefer hikes that are along (or just with my group), so it’s wonderful that this is so much less crowded than the Grand Canyon.
+Bryce Canyon is an essential place to go to if you find yourself in Utah – believe me.
+You’ll be sorry if you don’t!